Menu Close

 Mr. Groves is Director for Seat I, representing the provider stakeholder class, subclassified independent power producer.
 He is Vice President and Senior Civil Engineer for Polarconsult Alaska, Inc. (Polarconsult) and is a member and project manager for Fishhook Renewable Energy.
 Mr. Groves is an Alaska-licensed Professional Civil engineer.

-Seat J Alternate: Alyssa Sappenfield, Energy Analyst at AKPIRG.
+Seat J Alternate: Ben Boettger, Energy Outreach Specialist, AKPIRG.

 Sunil Kumar is Director for Seat K, representing the Large Commercial – Industrial class.
 He is with Fairbanks Gold Mining Inc/ Kinross Gold and involved with the corporation’s global energy portfolio covering conventional and renewable generation, transmission, end-use technologies, power purchase agreements, and energy efficiency.
 He previously worked for an energy utility and in consulting engineering.
 Sunil is also a licensed Professional Engineer.